Hey Kids (Start Here)

 “Me too,” says Aspiring Chemist.

-Mako Mori’s the coolest,” Miniature Newt says, “but you’re pretty okay, I guess.”
+“Mako Mori’s the coolest,” Miniature Newt says, “but you’re pretty okay, I guess.”

 “Well I won’t argue with that,” Newt replies.
 “Thanks guys.”

-He gets to his feet, flashlight and apricots in hand, and sweeps the beam of the light toward the far wall.
-The light catches the metallic glint of the ascending stairs, and he traces their block-like spiral up into the darkness until the beam of the light becomes too diffuse to follow them any further.
-He adjusts his glasses.
+He gets to his feet, flashlight and apricots in hand, and sweeps his light toward the far wall.
+The beam catches the metallic glint of the ascending stairs, and he traces their block-like spiral up into the darkness until the light becomes too diffuse to follow them any further.

 You’re deconditioned, anemic, and your proprioception isn’t exactly operating at peak performance, his brain says.
-Even middle school children who improbably idolize you think that this is a terrible plan.
+Even middle school children who improbably idolize you think this is a terrible plan.

-Newt leaves the actual kids behind him, in the dark, whispering quietly together so that he can’t hear them, other than Junior Skeptic Dungeon Master’s initial interrogative, “did that actually just happen or was it some kind of mass delusion?”
+Newt leaves the actual kids behind him, in the dark, whispering quietly together so that he can’t hear them, other than Junior Skeptic Dungeon Master’s initial interrogative, “Did that actually just happen or was it some kind of mass delusion?”

 I wish I knew, Newt thinks in unspoken reply.

-It is a long ascent.
+It’s a long ascent.

-He begins it already unraveling, the triplicate fugue of his thoughts unbraids into conflicting lines of go and stay and die but never leave us.
+He begins it already unraveling; the triplicate fugue of his thoughts unbraids into conflicting lines of go and stay and die but never leave us.

 When he clears the halfway mark, he backs against the Wall and collapses to the grated metal of the landing.
 Cover Singer shifts her songs from his to someone else’s—autoclaves and blood and foam, heartbreaking preterition—Newt struggles hard to place it while his seething kaiju choir drives him onward with eumenideic shrieks.